hanifetx/dev1/README.md

-# Batch 15 Daily session project
+# Batch 15 Daily session project.

 We learnt apex using this project.
 # Salesforce DX Project: Next Steps